 Pennsylvania is divided into four regions: Northeast, Southeast, Central and West.
 Our membership is represented in these four regions.
 Each region is comprised of regional co-chairs and their members.
 Regional co-chairs represent their regions on EIPA’s Executive Committee along with the Officers of EIPA.

-Kristin Bowman, President
+Kristin Bowman, Immediate Past President